-The two most common kinds of polyp are: Adenomatous polyps—which are pre-cancerous and can become larger over time and may develop into cancerHyperplastic polyps—do not increase in size and only rarely become cancerous
+The 2 most common kinds of polyps are: Adenomatous polyps—which are precancerous and can become larger over time and may develop into cancerHyperplastic polyps—do not increase in size and only rarely become cancerous

 Copyright © Nucleus Medical Media, Inc.

 The cause of most colon polyps is unknown.
 It may be partly due to hereditary factors.

 There are certain genetic conditions, such as

 familial adenomatous polyposis